-- Applicants should address each deliverable in the project design section and the related timeline described below.
-All TTA activities should be defined in enough specificity to describe the type, scope, method, duration, or intensity of the activity as well as the intended audience, number, and frequency of the activities (if reoccurring).
-All TTA support should be skill-focused with measurable outcomes and include plans for evaluating the TTA activity. - Who in the applicant's organization will staff the activities, including key staff. - If the applicant plans to use subrecipients to help conduct the project, please name them (if they are known) or describe how the applicant will identify them.
-Please describe their role in conducting project activities. - 4.
-Capabilities and Competencies: What administrative and technical capacity and expertise does the applicant bring to successfully complete this project?
+- 4. Capabilities and Competencies: What administrative and technical capacity and expertise does the applicant bring to successfully complete this project?
 Please include: - A short description of the applicant's capacity to deliver the proposed project and meet the requirements of the award, including collecting and reporting the required performance measure data.
 Who will be responsible for this task, and how will the applicant collect the data?
-Refer to Program Description: Performance Measures for additional details on performance measures for this funding opportunity. - A description of projects of similar scope and magnitude the applicant organization has conducted, or is currently conducting, that demonstrate the applicant's ability to undertake the proposed project activities, such as managing large-scale multimodal TTA activities involving assessment, tailored delivery, and resource and curricula development and dissemination using both in-person and virtual or online platforms. - A summary of relevant experience of team members with key responsibilities for implementing the project, including staff of any subrecipients. - A summary of management and staffing patterns for the project that are clearly connected to the project design described in the previous section.
-Include a copy of an organizational chart showing how the organization operates, including who manages the finances.
+Refer to Program Description: Performance Measures for additional details on performance measures for this funding opportunity. - A description of projects or activities the applicant organization has conducted, or is currently conducting, with particular attention to demonstrated expertise in working with sovereign Tribes, as well as specific expertise in Tribal child welfare issues and the operational needs of the children's advocacy center field at a national level.
+Demonstrate the applicant's ability to undertake the proposed project activities, such as managing large-scale multimodal TTA activities involving assessment, tailored delivery, and resource and curricula development and dissemination using both in-person and virtual or online platforms. - A summary of relevant experience of team members with key responsibilities for implementing the project, including staff of any subrecipients. - A summary of management and staffing patterns for the project that are clearly connected to the project design described in the previous section.
+Include a copy of the current organizational chart showing how the organization operates, including who manages the finances of the organization.